Product Scope vs Project Scope

 Project scope encompasses the "work" that needs to be done to deliver a product with the specified features and functions.
 It includes all the activities, resources, and processes required to complete the project.

-For example, in a project to construct a house, all the work such as planning, hiring contractors, obtaining permits, and managing construction, is included in the project scope.
+For example, in a project to construct a house, all the work such as getting bank loan, buying land, hiring contractors, obtaining permits, planning, and managing construction, is included in the project scope.